SAP-samples/kyma-runtime-extension-samples/user-propagation/README.md

 7. Kyma API Gateway verifies the token with IAS.
 8. API Gateway forwards calls to a Function/microservice along with the bearer token.
 Token forwarding is made possible by adding an attribute to the Kyma API rule.
 9. Microservice/Function does the token exchange via the Destination Service.
 The Destination Service calls C4C and performs the OAuth2 SAML bearer assertion flow.
-10. Microservice/Function makes a call to C4C with the OAuth2 token it got from the Destination Service.
+10. Microservice/Function makes a call to C4C with the OAuth2 token it got from the Destination Service preserving the identity of the logged-in user.

 > **NOTE:** The flow does not use Application Gateway when calling C4C from the Kyma runtime.
 Instead, it calls the APIs directly.